wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/store-mongolab-web-sites-dotnet-store-data-mongodb.md

 1. Click **Validate Connection** to test the file.

 1. Once the validation succeeds, click **Publish**.
-Once publishing is complete, a new browser tab opens and the web site displays.
+Once publishing is complete, a new browser tab opens and the web app displays.

 1. Enter some note text, click **Create** and see the results!
 	![HelloMongoAzure][screen-mongolab-sampleapp]